7 Criteria for Selecting The Best PMP Exam Simulator

 PMP exam simulators can be web-based or available to download and install on your computer.
 Either way, find out what sort of technical support the company offers.
 Ideally, look for a company that provides help when things go wrong through a forum, FAQ on their website, or a ‘contact us’ page.
 In the worst case, you might want to return the product completely, so find out if they offer a full refund if you are not satisfied.

-Work through these 7 criteria for every PMP exam simulator that you are considering, and you will find a product that meets your needs.
-Having chosen a PMP exam simulator, you can use it to fully prepare for the exam, and you will enter the exam room knowing what to expect.
+Work through these 7 criteria to narrow down on the best PMP exam simulator that will suit you, and you will find a product that meets your needs.
+Once you have chosen the best PMP exam simulator, you can use it to fully prepare for the exam, and you will enter the exam room knowing what to expect.
 Good luck!